 Britt is a champion of women in the workplace.
 She hosts the Livlyhood podcast to celebrate working women and to help them find joy in their jobs.
 Her extensive career in public affairs prepared her to now assist working women figure out how to get what they want and need from their careers.
-She will be speaking at the 2020 Aspire Her conference.
+She spoke at the 2020 Aspire Her conference.

 If getting a raise or promotion is on your list of New Year’s resolutions, you may be wondering what you need to do to make it happen.
 Some of this is out of your control but there are habits you can develop now to ensure the promotion of your dreams happens this year.